-g Maintenance of Premises
+h Maintenance of Premises

 The University has a rolling maintenance plan which forms the basis of the ongoing maintenance of the University's estate.
-The cost of routine maintenance is charged to the income and expenditure account as it is incurred.
+The cost of routine maintenance is charged to the Income and Expenditure account as it is incurred.

-h Operating Leases
+i Operating Leases